yegor256/blog/_drafts/_log.md

 tests, you will be doing just fine with a static logger, which in essence is a global variable.
 However, as we [discussed before]({% pst 2018/jul/2018-07-03-global-variables %}), global variables are evil.
 What can go wrong if we use a static logger?
-Or, in other words, as one of my friend used to say, what exactly is the problem we are going to solve?
+Or, in other words, as one of my friends used to say, what exactly is the problem we are going to solve?
 Basically, there are two problems:

-  * First, with a single global logger you will have a hard time writing a unit test to check whether your app is actually logging things right.
+  * First, with a single global logger you will have a hard time writing a unit test to check whether your app is actually logging things correctly.
 Even if you intercept the log stream, there will be a lot of noise, coming from other threads and other tests.
 It's not an unsolvable problem, but its solution adds complexity to your tests.

-  * Second, when you decide to show a selected part of the log to your end-user, you will have to do a lot of coding, in order to separate what belongs to the user and what does not, especially in a multi-threaded environment.
-You are lucky if it's Java and you have thread groups, but in Ruby, for example, there is no such thing and you will have to find some workaround.
+  * Second, when you decide to show a selected part of the log to your end-user, you will have to do a lot of coding just in order to separate what belongs to the user and what does not, especially in a multi-threaded environment.
+You're lucky if it's Java and you have thread groups, but in Ruby, for example, there is no such thing and you will have to find some workaround.